The Complete Honest Hands-On Review Of Panasonic EVA1

 The ISO because ISO settings at or above the Native ISOs are achieved with analog gain (which may allow a slight improvement in noise) and not digital gain (as you have with Red or Arri – the Red Gemini excluded).

-The White Balance I suspect, is because there is some selective noise reduction circuitry that works on individual color channels involved somewhere in the image processing chain and it uses the white balance setting to work out how much to apply and on what channel (this is pure speculation on my part, however).
+I suspect the white balance is because there is some selective noise reduction circuitry that works on individual color channels involved somewhere in the image processing chain, and it uses the white balance setting to work out how much to apply and on what channel (this is pure speculation on my part, however).

-You can, of course, make adjustments in post based upon relative changes to these ISO and White Balance settings, but settings are more fixed than with other raw cameras.
+Of course, you can make adjustments in post based on relative changes to these ISO and White Balance settings, but these settings are more fixed than with other raw cameras.

 This means you are tied to recording in ProRes Raw when outputting 5.7K – which is currently only supported by FCPX, Scratch, and a couple of other NLEs.

-BMD has promised to support EVA1 raw output for recording to BM Raw via firmware to the new Blackmagic video assist 12G – but they’ve been known to drop promises in the past.
+BMD has promised to support EVA1 raw output for recording to BM Raw via firmware on the new Blackmagic Video Assist 12G, but they’ve been known to drop promises in the past.

-Also, at one time, Convergent Design said they would support the Raw output on their Odyssey 7Q+ recorders but that project seems to have been long since abandoned.
+Also, at one time, Convergent Design said they would support the Raw output on their Odyssey 7Q+ recorders, but that project seems to have been abandoned for a long time.

 2K 240 fps and RAW